 Massaging the body with sweet almond oil is a wonderful and relaxing way to nourish the tissues from the outside in.
 For an energy boosting drink, try almond milk – available in all natural health stores.

 Boil a cup of whole organic milk, then let it cool to drinking temperature.
 Put in a blender with a pinch of cinnamon powder and 5 dates (with the stone removed) blend thoroughly and drink before

 When you take the time to consciously rest, relax, meditate, and eat well, you are preserving what vital energy you already have and also taking the opportunity to cultivate more.
 This is of paramount

 importance to your quality of life, level of immunity and your physical and mental stamina.

-Treat yourself to some rest and restoration with our FREE Moments of Tranquility Relaxation MP3s
+Treat yourself to some rest and restoration with our FREE copy of the Beautiful Calm eBook

 Powered by Facebook Comments